-At the infrastructure level: all customer data is stored in Verkada’s platform, and nothing is shared across customer data sets.
-All communications to the system are fully encrypted when in transit and rest.
+At the infrastructure level: All customer data is stored in Verkada’s platform, and nothing is shared across customer data sets.
+All communications to the system are fully encrypted when in transit and at rest.

 Verkada Guest saves confirmed offender records in Command for 30 days by default (1 - 90 days supported).
-To access this retention setting, click on the Settings Gear in the top right of the Guest home screen and click on All Settings.
+To access this retention setting, click on the settings gear in the top right-hand corner of the Guest Home page and click on Admin.

 Click on (or scroll down to) Data Retention and set the Expire after value accordingly.

 If you have not yet set up Verkada Guest, see Getting Started with Verkada Guest.